rick-cee-137/rick-cee-137.github.io/README.md

 # Personal Website

 This repo contains the personal blog assets and static files.
-The blog uses just the docs theme.
+The blog uses _just the docs_ theme.

+> Feel free to fork and improvise.